The official General Data Protection Regulation (GDPR) website deems it “the most important change in data privacy regulation in 20 years.”

 So far, the vast majority of brands have seemingly passed the test (or at least avoided the penalty).
 Several barriers to continued GDPR compliance, though, remain for brands — and, more specifically, for marketing professionals.

-A Winterberry Group survey of digital marketers found numerous challenges impede their marketing success: from the difficulty of proving legitimate ROI to a lack of guidance from leadership.
+A Winterberry Group survey of marketers found many challenges impede their marketing success: from the difficulty of proving legitimate ROI to a lack of guidance from leadership.

 It’s a little surprising more marketers aren’t as fearful of measures like GDPR affecting their day-to-day and businesses’ bottom lines.
 The EU regulation may not instill panic in the hearts of marketing pros as much as it used to.
 However, there are still hurdles to clear to maintain GDPR compliance: